Flann Ó Riain | |

 Partner: | Annette McHugh |

-In 1977, he was imprisoned in Mountjoy Prison having been fined for refusing to pay his television license in a protest to what he saw as RTÉ's neglect of the Irish language.
+In 1977, he was confined in Mountjoy Prison having been fined for refusing to pay his television licence in protest at what he saw as RTÉ's neglect of the Irish language.
 He was subsequently released after the fine was paid anonymously.

 He also was a writer of books on history and language.